Alexis Rather Season 2022-23

-Alexis Rather is in her 12th season with the Tigers and her fourth working with head coach Garrett Runion.
+Alexis Rather, who starred as a player at LSU, is in her 13th season with the Tigers and her fifth working with head coach Garrett Runion.
 Rather spent eight seasons under the tutelage of long-time LSU head coach Karen Bahnsen in addition to playing for Bahnsen in the purple and gold from 2003-2008.

 Rather is an LSU program veteran and, like Runion, she knows the history of the team and what is necessary to get teams through delicate moments in important rounds because they have lived it.

-During her time at LSU she has helped put together a class of golfers that finished third in the NCAA championships both in 2011 and 2012 and continues to bring some of the world’s top recruits to come to Baton Rouge, including ANNIKA Award finalists Madelene Sagstrom (2015) and Ingrid Lindblad (2020 and 2021).
+During her time at LSU she has helped put together a class of golfers that finished third in the NCAA championships both in 2011 and 2012 and continues to bring some of the world’s top recruits to come to Baton Rouge, including ANNIKA Award finalists Madelene Sagstrom (2015) and Ingrid Lindblad (2020, 2021, 2022).

-Since Rather joined the staff in the Fall of 2010, LSU has made eight NCAA Tournament team appearances and sent two individuals in the other seasons.
+Since Rather joined the staff in the Fall of 2010, LSU has made nine NCAA Tournament team appearances and sent two individuals in the other seasons.
 LSU was on pace for a team appearance before the 2020 season was cut short by the COVID-19 pandemic.
 The Tigers advanced to the NCAA championships four times and placed third in back-to-back seasons in 2011 and 2012.
 In 2011 Austin Ernst won the NCAA individual title.
-LSU has also won 13 regular season tournament titles over the past 11 seasons that Rather has been on staff.
+LSU has also won 16 regular season tournament titles over the past 13 seasons that Rather has been on staff.

-Rather assists with planning practice routines, organizing the annual LSU Tiger Golf Classic and coaching on the course for tournaments both at home and on the road.
+Rather assists with planning and running practice routines, and coaching on the course for tournaments both at home and on the road.
 She has also played a vital role in LSU’s recruiting efforts at home and overseas.

 Rather served two years as an assistant coach at Ole Miss before beginning her professional tenure at LSU.
 At Ole Miss, she helped guide the Rebels back to postseason play and won a tournament for the first time since 2004 as the women’s golf team earned the Chancellor’s Cup for the women’s varsity team at Ole Miss with the highest grade point average.